 You can use

-bbl destroy to delete the BOSH Director infrastructure in your AWS environment.
+bbl destroy to delete the BOSH Director infrastructure in your GCP environment.

 Use this command if